Home

 These units have some added components for safety and to make them last longer.
 First, they have a safety feature that is called a temperature/pressure relief valve.
 This is a valve that opens to relieve the pressure in the tank in case of a malfunction.
 The outlet of the valve is piped down to within a few inches of the floor.
 This is to prevent injury and damage if the valve opens.
 The water released when the valve opens will be extremely hot and may flash to steam.

 Another safety feature that has been implemented in the United States is called flammable vapor ignition resistant (FVIR) technology.
 This is basically design features that are integrated into a hot water heater to prevent flammable vapors such as gasoline in a garage from entering the unit and igniting.
 The technology usually includes three parts.
 The first part is called the flame arrestor plate and allows combustion air to enter the unit while preventing flames from escaping downward and igniting vapors.
 The second part is typically called a thermal cutoff switch.
 This is a temperature sensor located near the burner that opens to shut the gas off.
 This will usually occur when adequate combustion air is not available. this will cause the burner flames to droop and the cutout to open.
 The final part is usually a LDO screen.
-This is basically an air filter that is installed to prevent the combustion air openings from becoming clogged by lint, dust, and oil. **HOT TIP** If your unit has this feature, the screen will require periodical cleaning.
+This is basically an air filter that is installed to prevent the combustion air openings from becoming clogged by lint, dust, and oil.

 Most storage units have what is called a sacrificial anode.
 This is a metal rod that is suspended in the tank.
-Minerals that are naturally in the water interract with metal and can eat away the metal.
+Minerals that are naturally in the water interact with metal and can eat away the metal.
 This anode provides a place for the reaction to occur without damaging the tank.

 If the insulation value on your tank is less than R-24, it is a good idea to install a water heater blanket.
 This will help to minimize the standby losses and therefore save you money.
 Water heater blankets are available in many stores or you can even make your own.
 If you purchase one, get one with at least an R-8 insulation rating.